Last Updated on 17 January 2026 by Cycloscope

 - The little-known Aruk (ID) – Biawak (MY), near Lundu

-The only border where you can get an Indonesian Visa on arrival is the Entikong – Tebedu, for all the other options you should have a visa already on your passport.
+The only border where you can get an Indonesian Visa on arrival is Entikong-Tebedu; for all other options, you should already have a visa in your passport.

-Being already in Lundu, willing to avoid busy highways, always aiming for backdoor entrance to off-the-beaten-path destinations and, most important of all, having a wonderful 60-day Social Budaya Visa for Indonesia, we decide to cross the border of Biawak – Aruk, in this remote point:
+Being already in Lundu, willing to avoid busy highways, always aiming for backdoor entrance to off-the-beaten-path destinations, and, most important of all, having a wonderful 60-day Social Budaya Visa for Indonesia, we decided to cross the border of Biawak – Aruk, in this remote point:

 GPS coordinates